caseywatts/caseywatts.github.io/_posts/2018-11-25-debugging-your-brain-1.md

 This illustrates the "Dual Pathway Model of Fear" (LeDoux).
 I’m using fear here as a vivid example, but the core idea applies to non-fear emotions as well.

 The "low road" path is much faster than the "high road" one.
 The low road processes emotions very quickly, on the scale of milliseconds.
 It only has to go through the "inner brain" (Limbic System), which is a much shorter path.
-Animals have this part of the brain too - this is where fear is experienced.
+Humans and animals both have this part of the brain.
+It is older than the "outer brain" in evolutionary terms.
+The inner brain is where fear is experienced.

 ![inner brain](/assets/inner%20brain.png)
 *The "inner brain" pathway is very short.*